Москва

 article illustration

 Dark, dense, with hints of coffee and chocolate — of course, we are talking about stout.
-This English ale has long been on the menus of all beer restaurants and in the personal top of true beer connoisseurs.
-There are hundreds of stout varieties, each of which is unique in its own way.
-We will tell you about one special variety — Hook Norton Double Stout — in this article.
+This English ale has long been a staple on beer restaurant menus and a favorite among true beer connoisseurs.
+With hundreds of stout varieties out there, each one has its own character.
+In this article, we’ll highlight one particularly special brew — Hook Norton Double Stout.

 What’s unique about it?